yuvron/Malshan/README.md

 npm run build
 ```

-2. Copy the `.env.example` file located in the root folder, to a `.env` file, remove all comments and fill the variables with your own data [explanation](#Environment-Variables).
+2. Copy the `.env.example` file located in the root folder, to a `.env` file, remove all comments and fill the variables with your own data.
+[Explained here](#Environment-Variables).

-3. If there are Discord users you want to ignore like music bots and similar, copy the `.ignoredUsers.json.example` file located in the `data` folder to a `.ignoredUsers.json` file, add the users you want to ignore in a list.
+3. Copy the `.ignoredUsers.json.example` file located in the `data` folder to a `.ignoredUsers.json` file, add the users you want to ignore in the list (can be left empty).
+This is relevant for music bots and similar Discord users you don't want to receive messages for.

 4. Start the application and head to the http endpoint (http:localhost:<serverPort>) to see the status.